microsoft/health-architectures/Postman/README.md

 ## Overview
-[Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview) makes a REST API available for client applications to interact with FHIR data.
-When testing data connectivity between a client app and Azure API for FHIR, it is convenient to use an API testing utility to send requests, view responses, and debug issues.
+When testing data connectivity between Azure API for FHIR and a client app, it is convenient to use an API testing utility to send requests, view responses, and debug issues.
 One of the most popular API testing tools is [Postman](https://www.postman.com/), and in this guide we provide instructions and a basic set of data files to help you get started using Postman to test Azure API for FHIR.

 ## Prerequisites
 + An **Azure API for FHIR endpoint**.
 To deploy Azure API for FHIR (a managed service), you can use the [Azure portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-portal-quickstart), [PowerShell](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-powershell-quickstart), or [Azure CLI](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-cli-quickstart).